 Mosque leaders and their members benefit from the experience of our religious land use and zoning attorneys, nationally recognized RLUIPA authorities Daniel P. Dalton and Noel W. Sterett.
 We have more than a decade of experience with hundreds of cases, winning 98% in all litigation files, more than five times greater than the national average win rate for others.

 One RLUIPA case that grabbed national attention was that of the American Islamic Community Center mosque in its suit against the City of Sterling Heights, Michigan.
 Working closely with AICC leaders, Dalton & Tomich helped the mosque overcome unfounded and unfair opposition from the city planning commission to move forward with plans to build a new mosque in the community.

-The experienced religious land use and zoning attorneys of Dalton & Tomich, PLC will defend your mosque’s right to grow and to worship freely so your congregation can thrive.Connect with a RLUIPA attorney today.
+The experienced mosque land use and zoning attorneys of Dalton & Tomich, PLC will defend your Mosque’s right to grow and to worship freely so your organization can thrive.Connect with a RLUIPA attorney today.

 When it comes to land use and zoning law, RLUIPA is the great equalizer for mosques and other religious institutions.
 The law prevents local governments from discriminating against religious uses in the context of zoning.
 We offer more information on RLUIPA, including our "What is RLUIPA?" video, on our About RLUIPA page.